 - Early calculating tools are historically significant because, without them, we would have no digital calculators, and without those, we would have no computers.

 Since the dawn of time, the calculator has played an integral role in how the world functions.
-The calculation is key in regulating trade, determining the dimensions of land, and planning the construction of buildings, just to name a few essential uses.
+Mathematical calculations are key to regulating trade, determining the dimensions of land, and planning the construction of buildings, just to name a few essential uses.
 What’s more, early calculating devices eventually gave way to the first digital computers.
 But how did one give way to the other?
-Let’s discuss.
+Let’s find out!

 Three Facts about the History of Calculating Tools